Login Users With Facebook in React Native

 - It has been set up with CocoaPods in mind, meaning that it does not work when linked the standard way, as featured in React Native docs.
 The reason for that is the lack of relative header search paths specified in the xcodeproj.

 In order to follow the next steps, you will need to have CocoaPodsinstalled.
-If you haven’t done so yet, you can follow the official installation instructions here.
+If you haven’t done so yet, you can follow the official installation instructions.

-If you encounter any problems during this step, please leave a comment and we‘ll see what we can do to help.
+If you encounter any problems during this step, contact us and we‘ll see what we can do to help.

 First thing we will have to do is install the fbsdk from npm registry.
 You can do this by running the following command from within your project folder: